kiswanij/jframework-microservice-example/README.md

-# JKFramework-Service Example
+# JFramework-Service Example
 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-Microservice_ to create a simple microservice.
+This repository contains a _JFramework-Microservice_ to create a simple microservice.

 ## Prerequisites:
 - JDK 17+ Installed